 - Place an oven rack in the middle position and preheat the oven to 350 degrees F. Line a 9X13-inch baking pan with foil or parchment paper and lightly grease the foil/parchment.

 - Stir together the flour, powdered sugar, cornstarch, and salt (this can be done in a food processor or in a large bowl by hand).
 Add the pieces of butter and cut the butter into the dry ingredients using a pastry blender, two knives or your fingers (taking care not to melt the butter too much - you might try freezing the butter and grating it into the dry ingredients on the large holes of a box grater) or process in the food processor for 8 to 10 seconds and then as needed until the mixture resembles coarse meal.
 Sprinkle the mixture into the prepared pan and press into an even layer on the bottom and about 1/2-inch up the sides of the pan.
 Refrigerate for 15-30 minutes.
 Bake until golden brown, about 20 minutes.

-- For the filling, whisk together the eggs, sugar, and flour in a medium bowl and then stir in the lemon zest, juice and milk to combine.
+- For the filling, whisk together the eggs, sugar, salt, and flour in a medium bowl and then stir in the lemon zest, juice and milk to combine.

 - Pour the filling onto the warm crust (it's important that the crust is still warm!) and reduce the oven temperature to 325 degrees.
 Bake for about 18-20 minutes until the filling feels slightly firm to the touch.
 Cool the bars to room temperature, sprinkle with additional powdered sugar and cut into bars.

 Recipe Source: adapted slightly from Cook’s Illustrated (used salted butter instead of unsalted, lowfat milk instead of whole milk, and a few other very minor changes) in combination with my mom’s 40-year old recipe